 With a hint of sugar added, this subtle sweetness and sourness will surprise you with freshness.

-Simply add the powder into hot or cold water to enjoy.
-No teapot required.
+Simply add the powder to hot or cold water and enjoy.
+No teapot is required.

 If you want to lose weight, this is the tea for you.
-This tea is available in a teabag.
+This tea is available in teabags.

 Japanese Diet Pu-Erh Tea - Saryu Soso, is a national award-winning tea that is good for dieting and skin.

-Pu-Erh Tea is Chinese, but this Japanese Pu-erh tea uses patented bacteria created by research results from Shizuoka University in Japan to increase Polyphenol and Gallic Acid which reduces absorption activities in the stomach.
+Pu-Erh Tea is Chinese, but this Japanese Pu-Erh Tea uses patented bacteria created by research results from Shizuoka University in Japan to increase polyphenols and gallic acid, which reduce absorption activities in the stomach.